Pop-up City. Searching for instant urbanity

 Our world is made of architecture.

-We move in an almost entirely uninterrupted architectural environment.
+We move within an almost entirely uninterrupted architectural environment.

-We feel places and spaces as being connected to an urban experience.
+We experience places and spaces as part of an urban continuum.

-Every part is fixed on a static self-consciousness, based on known elements.
+Every part is anchored in a static self-consciousness, built upon familiar elements.

-We became accustomed to our own mental representations of the city we live in.
+We have become accustomed to our mental representations of the cities we inhabit.

-Our eyes are often unable to perceive elements that appear and disappear, altering the physical realm.
+Our eyes often fail to perceive the transient elements that appear and disappear, reshaping the physical realm.

-Small improvements, spontaneous and creative interventions continuously add content.
+Small improvements and spontaneous, creative interventions continuously add new content.

-Handmade and tactical activities are like-minded expressions of a real need.
+Handmade and tactical actions are kindred expressions of a genuine need—

-A need to create something better, a need to exist and act.
+a need to create something better, a need to exist and to act.

 Living communities are reclaiming their right to the urban game.